-Love How You Look, No Matter Who You Are: A Beauty Entrepreneur and LGBTQAI Activist on Identity
+Love How You Look, No Matter Who You Are: A Beauty Entrepreneur and LGBTQIA Activist on Identity

 goop beauty editors Jean Godfrey-June and Megan O’Neill love to ask—and answer—questions.
 In their podcast, The Beauty Closet, they’re doing both.
 To familiarize you with each week’s guest, we came up with a goop beauty (and life) questionnaire.